bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 collection.Find(x => x.Price < 123 && x.Name.Contains("red"));
 ```

-The filtering described by the Lambda expressions hide what search syntax we actually have in MongoDB.
+The filtering described by the Lambda expressions hides what search syntax we actually have in MongoDB.
 For example, the above `Contains` search condition will actually mean a search with a regular expression.

 In MongoDB's own language, the previous filter looks like this: